ssemugenyi/ssemugenyi/README.md

 ### :man_technologist: About Me :
-I'm a Frontend Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Uganda
+I'm a Frontend Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Uganda Motivated and skilled frontend Developer with experience in developing responsive web applications.

 ### :hammer_and_wrench: Some Tools I Have Used and Learned Include :